makanyane/IWTE/documentation/IWTE_change_log.md

 ## Changes from 25_02_beta onwards
+### with version 26_06_C
+M2TW battlemap settlements:
+QOL improvements to 'Add Deployment Block' feature - you can now select first object from 2d window,
+handling of split objects improved so Huge City corner wall sections that meet at a point now work properly,
+the selected section of a split object is now shown with a wide red border.
 ### with version 26_06_B
 M2TW:
 Improvement to error reporting when reading modeldb files with errors that prevent full read of file.